Admissible-level $\mathfrak{sl}_3$ minimal models: The minimal model A2(3,2)

 In point of fact, we can only conjecture that the numbers computed by the standard Verlinde formula are actually the multiplicities appearing in the Grothendieck fusion rules.
 The minimal model $\themm$ is neither rational nor $C_2$-cofinite and its standard modules are not even $C_1$-cofinite.
 It is therefore not clear that the fusion multiplicities need be finite.
 Nor is it even clear that the fusion product $\fuse$ induces a well defined product $\Grfuse$ on the Grothendieck group of $\awcat{3,2}$ (we do not know if fusing with a given module defines an exact functor on $\awcat{3,2}$).

 We nevertheless expect that all these technical objections can somehow be overcome.
-Let us conjecture that $\awcat{3,2}$ is a rigid braided tensor category, hence that the Grothendieck fusion ring is well defined.\footnote{This rigidity conjecture is very natural as all rational \voas\ are known to produce rigid module categories (modular tensor categories even) \cite{HuaVer04} and a growing number of nonrational \voas\ are also known to admit rigid module categories \cite{TsuTen12,AllBos20,CreTen20,CreTen20c,CreRib20,CreTen20b}.
+Let $\awcat{3,2}'$ denote the full subcategory of $\awcat{3,2}$ whose objects are $\themm$-modules with \emph{real} weights.
+We conjecture that $\awcat{3,2}'$ is a rigid braided tensor category, hence that the Grothendieck fusion ring is well defined.\footnote{This rigidity conjecture is very natural as all rational \voas\ are known to produce rigid module categories (modular tensor categories even) \cite{HuaVer04} and a growing number of nonrational \voas\ are also known to admit rigid module categories \cite{TsuTen12,AllBos20,CreTen20,CreTen20c,CreRib20,CreTen20b}.
 There is, however, a known counterexample \cite{GabFus09}.
 A modified Grothendieck fusion ring for this counterexample was studied in detail in \cite{RidMod13}.} We shall additionally conjecture that the structure constants of this ring, the Grothendieck fusion multiplicities, are indeed computed by the standard Verlinde formula.
 These conjectures are understood to be in force for the remainder of this \lcnamecref{sec:32fusion}.
 (Because of these conjectures, we will not state the results in this \lcnamecref{sec:32fusion} as theorems.)

 With this understanding, the standard Verlinde formula amounts to the following statement.
-The Grothendieck fusion rules of the modules of $\awcat{3,2}$ take the form
+The Grothendieck fusion rules of the modules of $\awcat{3,2}'$ take the form

 Here, $(\blank)^*$ denotes complex conjugation and the S-matrix entries involving $\Mod{M}$ and $\Mod{N}$ have to be interpreted as those appropriate to their atypicality degrees.

 Before we start applying the standard Verlinde formula, there are two simplifications to note.
 Consider first the effect of a $\grp{D}_6$-twist $\omega$ on the standard Grothendieck fusion coefficients.
 Using the explicit formulae \eqref{eq:stcharSmat} and \eqref{eq:Svac} for the standard and vacuum S-matrix entries, as well as the fact that $\cwlat$ and $\rlat$ are $\grp{D}_6$-invariant, we see that